MichaelRechenberg/cs410-project/main/README.md

 This directory is a testing environment for testing out PSS.py

-Make sure you have the following directories parsed_docs/ raw_docs/
+Make sure you have the following directories for PSS_Runner to work parsed_docs/ raw_docs/
   PSS/